 Hybrid web apps are the last type in our example.
 We already covered briefly that Next.js offers the best of both worlds in that it renders the page UI using SSR and then hands off the data responsibility to the client-side React application.
 But when would we need both functionalities?

-You have a company website and a web app product.
-You want to build it with single codebase, not as two independent sites.
+Now let’s check out a different use case for a hybrid web app and website in a single codebase.
+Say you have a company website and a web app product, and you want to build it with a single codebase, instead of as two independent sites.
 In such situations, it’s much easier to handle both with Next.js and Gatsby, too.
 We can render the static pages for the company website and CSR for the web app product.
-The same way, we can utilize SSR for the website and a combination of SSR plus CSR for the web app.
+In the same way, we can use SSR for the website and a combination of SSR and CSR for the web app.

-LogRocket is like a DVR for web apps, recording literally everything that happens on your Next app.
+LogRocket is like a DVR for web and mobile apps, recording literally everything that happens on your Next.js app.
 Instead of guessing why problems happen, you can aggregate and report on what state your application was in when an issue occurred.
 LogRocket also monitors your app's performance, reporting with metrics like client CPU load, client memory usage, and more.